AleNegrini/TrueFilm/README.md

 * problem solving skills

-Beyond the technical issues, another critical aspect is ``time``: at the beginning you're asked to provide an estimation of the time needed to solve the problem: it could be a way to measure how good you are at estimating projects.
+Beyond the technical issues, another critical aspect is ``time``: at the beginning you're asked to provide an estimation of the time needed to solve the problem and I think it could be a way to measure how good you are at estimating projects.

-Unfortunately, I underestimated the time needed: I didn't enough time to properly packetize and virtualize as I
+Unfortunately, I underestimated the time needed: I didn't have enough time to properly packetize and virtualize as I expected.
-expected: I preferred to stay on deadlines at the expense of a poorer automation part (you'll find further details in the next section).
+However, I preferred to stay on deadlines at the expense of a poorer automation part (you'll find further details in the next section).

 ## Run

-The solution in place is based on a `bash` script, called `run-script.sh` and it orchestrates a few steps.
+The automation in place is based on a `bash` script, called `run-script.sh` and it is responsible for orchestrating different actions.

 Before running it, you should make sure the following requirements are satisfied.

 ### Requirements